 The IDEA in Palliative Care (IDEA-PC) is similar to the IDEA program but with a focus on medical education in palliative care.
 IDEA-PC recipients are expected to share the knowledge and training they receive through the program with colleagues in their home countries once they return, and to work to integrate palliative care into their oncology practice settings.

-The Long-term International Fellowship (LIFe) provides early-career oncologists in low- and middle-income countries (LMCs) the support and resources needed to advance their training by deepening their relationship with a mentor in the United States, Canada, or European Union.
+The Long-term International Fellowship (LIFe) provides early-career oncologists in low- and middle-income countries (LMCs) the support and resources needed to advance their training by deepening their relationship with a mentor in the United States, Canada, or the European Union.
 During the one-year fellowship, recipients receive valuable training and experience, which they use to effect change in cancer care in their home country.

 The International Innovation Grant provides research funding to support novel and innovative projects that can significantly impact cancer control in low- or middle-income countries.
 The grant supports proposals that: